Juan Karlos Labajo

 Juan Karlos Labajo (/tl/; born February 5, 2001) is a Filipino singer, songwriter, musician, and actor.
 Labajo rose to fame at age 13 when he finished third in the first season (2014) of The Voice Kids.
 He is the frontman and primary songwriter of his namesake band Juan Karlos.
 He has since released two studio albums as a solo artist and three studio albums with his band.

 As an actor, he had supporting roles in the ABS-CBN television series Hawak-Kamay (2014), Pangako Sa 'Yo (2015–16), A Love to Last (2017), and Senior High (2023–24).
 He was also a celebrity housemate in the reality show Pinoy Big Brother: Lucky 7 (2016).
 In film, Labajo was nominated for the Gawad Urian Award for Best Supporting Actor for his role in Blue Room (2022).
-He also portrayed Senator Ninoy Aquino in the musical biopic Ako si Ninoy (2023).
+He also portrayed Senator Ninoy Aquino in the musical biopic Ako si Ninoy (2023), and the adult version of the titular kid in the coming-of-age drama film Lolo and the Kid (2024).

-Early life
+Early life and background

 Labajo was born on February 5, 2001, and raised in Consolacion, Cebu by his mother, Maylinda Labajo.
 His German father left them when he was still a baby.
 His mother died when he was twelve years old, on November 17, 2013.
 He now lives with his uncle Jovanni and grandmother Linda in Metro Manila.

 Growing up, Labajo experienced bullying, especially in school.
 The bullies, who usually acted in groups, teased and punched him because of his looks.
 Although his Caucasian appearance gave the impression that his family was well-off, they were actually in debt but still able to afford the luxurious life.
 (Note: "Marami pong nag aakala na, 'Uy mayaman 'yan!'
 Dahil nga daw po sa mukha ko.
 Pero 'di po nila alam, sa Cebu ang dami po naming utang, nangungupahan lang kami, palipat-lipat ng bahay." ("A lot of people seem to think, "Hey, this kid's rich!", just because of my face.
 But what they don't know was that in Cebu, my family was in massive debt, we didn't have a permanent home, and we always moved from house to house."))
 He later revealed that at the time he made the semi-finals of The Voice Kids, his grandmother asked for financial support from Cebu governor Hilario Davide III.
 Although the amount was only ₱100, he was still grateful for the governor's support.